FUND REGISTRATION IN ESTONIA (AIF)

 The functioning of a small alternative fund is carried out through the interaction of the investment fund manager and the AIF itself, which is registered with the Commercial Register as a separate legal entity – a limited partnership fund, or LPF (Est. Usaldusfond).

-Fund manager The fund manager is usually a legal person – a fund management company established specifically for this purpose.
+The fund manager is usually a legal person – a fund management company established specifically for this purpose.
 The main task of the fund manager is to manage investors’ financial assets in order to generate profits in accordance with the predetermined investment policy of the fund.
 The manager of a small alternative fund is entitled to control several AIFs whose total assets may not exceed 100 million euros (short-term investments, leveraged investments) or 500 million euros (long-term investments only).
 The AIF manager is entitled to receive a management fee as well as a success fee if the fund achieves certain results.

 The list of tasks and responsibilities of the fund manager, among other things, includes the following: